datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Rasters-In-R.md

 * Know how to identify a single vs. a multi-band raster file.
 * Be able to import multi-band rasters into `R` using the `raster` package.
 * Be able to plot multi-band color image rasters in `R` using `plotRGB()`.
-* Understand what a NoData value is in a raster.
+* Understand what a No Data Value is in a raster.

 ###Challenge Code
 Throughout the lesson we have Challenges that reinforce learned skills.
 Possible